What happens if the tenant damages the property?

 Do I need an inventory?

-Yes, as above, it is now essential that a professionally prepared Inventory is prepared for your property whether it is furnished or not.
-Without this you will be unable to claim anything from your tenants’ deposit should a claim be referred to the TDS for arbitration.
-The inventory is a very detailed document which records not only the freestanding items of furniture but more importantly the fixtures, fittings and floor coverings which in real terms are much more valuable.
+Absolutely!
+The inventory is a detailed document which records not only the freestanding items of furniture but more importantly the fixtures, fittings and floor coverings which in real terms are much more valuable.

 What is an EPC for?